 The density of the population with the Peoria-Pekin Urbanized Area is distributed unevenly.
-Population density is heavily concentrated in the communities of Peoria, Pekin, West Peoria, and Morton.
-Figure 10 shows the concentration of people per square mile by census tract.
+Population density is heavily concentrated in the communities

 TCRPC and HSTP

 The Tri-County Regional Planning Commission (TCRPC or "Tri-County"), as the region's Metropolitan Planning Organization (MPO) by the delegation of an agreement between the Governor and local governments, is responsible for the creation of the HSTP document for the urbanized area.
 In addition to the cities of Peoria and Pekin, the urbanized area includes the villages or cities of Bartonville, Bellevue, Chillicothe, Creve Coeur, Dunlap, East Peoria, Germantown Hills, Marquette Heights, Morton, Mossville, North Pekin, Norwood, Peoria Heights, Washington, and West Peoria (See Figure 9).